-Interdisciplinary research “Architecture + Dance” explores the coupling of the two arts in their creative process.
+Interdisciplinary choreography research “Architecture + Dance” explores the coupling of the two arts in the process of creating.

 Person in charge:

 Professor Chara Kalaitzidou [NTUA Architecture School – Dpt.
 III: Architectural Language, Communication and Design / Painting Lab]

 “Architecture + Dance” research explores a theoretical correlation, as well as a practical permeation of both arts in the process of creating, stimulating artistic creation from the creator’s own sense of space and movement.
 The research draws on the creator’s perceptive singularity, considering artistic creation as a medium of self-exploration and communication.